danielsoutar/daggery/README.md

 ### Immutability is first-class.

-This encourages many things like locality, safety, efficiency, and testability.
+This encourages many things like local reasoning, safety, efficiency, and testability.
 Additionally it also encourages state to be decoupled and encoded explicitly, further aiding these aims.

 ### Leverage structure and validated types - the earlier this is done, the greater the benefits.